Common Brand Name(s): Nerisone

 Before using this medication, tell your doctor or pharmacist of all prescription and nonprescription/herbal products you may use, especially of:

-- drugs that weaken the immune system (e.g., cyclosporine)
+- drugs that weaken the immune system (such as cyclosporine)

 This medicine may be harmful if swallowed.
 If someone has overdosed and has serious symptoms such as passing out or trouble breathing, call 911.
 Otherwise, call a poison control center right away.
 US residents can call their local poison control center at 1-800-222-1222.
 Canada residents can call a provincial poison control center.

 This medication has been prescribed for your current condition only.
 Do not use it later for another skin problem unless told to do so by your doctor.
 A different medication may be necessary in that case.

 Laboratory and/or medical tests (such as adrenal gland function tests) may be performed periodically to monitor your progress or check for side effects, especially if you use this drug for an extended period of time or apply it over large areas of the body.
 Consult your doctor for more details.

 Tell all your doctors that you use or have used this medication.